Homelander: Powers and abilities

-In the television series, Homelander has the same powers as his comic counterpart, with the stipulations that his X-ray vision can not see through zinc, and he ages like a normal human. in the season one finale "You Found Me", when asked about Homelander's weakness, Madelyn Stillwell claims he does not have one, saying, "There isn't a weapon on Earth that they haven't thrown at him.
-They've all failed."
+In the television series, Homelander has the same powers as his comic counterpart, with the stipulations that his X-ray vision can not see through zinc, and he ages like a normal human.
+In the season one finale "You Found Me", Madelyn Stillwell states that Homelander has no weaknesses, saying, "there isn't a weapon on Earth that they haven't thrown at him; they've all failed."
+However, in season 5, it is revealed that his powers can be temporarily neutralized by the high-level radiation of Soldier Boy's energy beam or enriched uranium.